Yann39/self-hosted-n100/README.md

 forward-addr: 1.0.0.1@853#cloudflare-dns.com
 ```

-So, if you want to run Unbound **without forwarding**, just remove the line that includes the _forward-records.conf_ file in the _unbound.conf_ file.
+So, if you want to run Unbound **without forwarding**, just remove or comment the lines that includes the above files from the _unbound.conf_ file.
-Or don't create any of the 3 above files at all (and do not bind them in the container), and remove the includes from the _unbound.conf_ file.
+Do not create any of these files at all and do not bind them in the container, just remove the includes from the _unbound.conf_ file.

 A DNS leak test should now show your IP address as DNS server.